sdcityrobotics/zoidberg/docs/index.rst

 Welcome to fish hawk's documentation!
 =====================================
 **Fish hawk** is a simple interface for working with the `pixhawk`_ auto-pilot module.
-It is not designed to offer the full capability of `mavros`_, which is used on the `SDCR`_ Zoidberg submarine robot.
-However, it does not require `ROS`_, which has proven to be a difficult install.
+It is not designed to offer the full capability of `mavros`_, however, it does not require `ROS`_, which has proven to be a difficult install.

 The primary interface to the pixhawk is the python package `pymavlink`_, which has python2 and provisional python3 support.
 This package seems to be the most